eduvpn/eduvpn.org/posts/vpn-product-technology-comparison.md

 each of them in more detail.
 Note that some of them were not yet available around the time the eduVPN project started.

-When comparing VPN technologies, we considered the following criteria by which to compare them:
+When evaluating different VPN technologies, we considered the following criteria:

 - Does it work over TCP?
 This is important to work around broken network setups where UDP is blocked.
 Quite a few locations block all traffic except HTTP and